rostslove/computational_mathematics/README.md

 ## Lab 3
 Implementation of methods for finding the approximate value of a certain integral with the required accuracy by various numerical methods.

+## Lab 4
+Implementation of the least squares approximation of a function by linear, quadratic, cubic, exponential, logarithmic and power approximation functions